RESPONSIBLE TOURISM

 Conservation

 Conservation is key for responsible tourism and is a huge part of what we do in Kafue National Park.
-At Mukambi we work closely with several NGOs, including the Zambian Primate Project (ZPP), Panthera and Zambia Carnivore Programme (ZCP), and the Department of National Parks and Wildlife and African Parks where we support anti-poaching and other conservation goals.
+At Mukambi we work closely with several NGOs, including Panthera and Zambia Carnivore Programme (ZCP), and the Department of National Parks and Wildlife and African Parks where we support anti-poaching and other conservation goals.
 The Zambian Carnivore Programme (ZCP) is a non-profit Zambian registered organization dedicated to the protection of Zambia’s large carnivores and their ecosystems.

 Together with the Zambia Department of National Parks and Wildlife ZCP we have a three-pronged approach to their work: